Salvoxia/graphite-smart-exporter/README.md

 ⚠️ Be aware that this has the side effect of continuous metrics such as `smart_device_temp` or `smart_power_on_hours` to show sudden jumps in graphs when the updated values are sent after the device has woken up again.

-## Manually specifying devices to monitor
+## Manually specify devices to monitor

 By default, the script will scan for all S.M.A.R.T. capable device in the system at startup and send metrics for all these devices.
 If only a specific subset of devices should be monitored, these devices may be passed to the script with the argument `-m`, specifying the argument once per device to monitor.
 The following example will only monitor devices `/dev/sda` and `/dev/sdc` and will not scan for other devices: